imuhammad21/MiPlan/stack.md

 ## Questions

-3.1. __init__ is a method that allows a new instance of a class to be customized to a specific field.
+3.1. __init__ is a method that allows a new instance(s) of a class to be customized to a specific initial state.

 3.2.
 See `parser.py`.